two-as-one/sub-domain/src/encounters/dialogue/README.md

 >> Jurassic Park!
 ```

-Text can span over multiple lines, as long as it has the same indentation it will be considered as a single branch.
+Text can span over multiple lines, as long as it has the same indentation.
+It will still be counted as the same branch.

 ```
 Receive my gift!
-  Ooooof!
+  ...Ooooof!

   +2 strength
-    Great, now you're stronger!
+    ...Great, now you're stronger!
 ```
 ```
 >> Receive my gift!